akhilnandyala/Clinical-Trials-ChatBot/README.md

 An active version of the bot is available at https://blooming-earth-31686.herokuapp.com/

 After answering the requested questions, you can ask for clinical trials data such as 'Show me some covid trials available in Vancouver' or 'Find me some cancer trials in California'.
-Relevant clinical trials available in the mentioned location will be preseneted to users.
+Relevant clinical trials available in the mentioned location will be presented to users.